Preparing students for the future at Peak Innovation. Photo courtesy of Fort Smith Public Schools.

 GREENWOOD SCHOOL DISTRICT

-- Greenwood students averaged 23.7 on the ACT which is above the State and National Averages.
+- Greenwood High School students averaged a 21.6 on the ACT which is above the state and national averages

-- 61% of Greenwood High School students taking AP courses scored a 3 or 4 on the end of course exam.
+- 72 percent of Greenwood High School students taking AP courses scored a 3, 4, or 5 on the AP exams

 The mission of The Montessori School of Fort Smith is to cultivate a joyful learning experience that empowers students to be independent problem solvers.